Space-Turtle0/PythonComputer/README.md

 If you just want to run it without editing...
 Open it with command prompt.

+# I keep getting a error about `b.color`
+Its your IDE or whatever your using.
+I suggest you use PyCharm or something else that supports classes.
+If you think that this is an issue, please submit an issue.
+**In All**
+I don't suggest you use online IDE's, they have some restrictions which this program uses.
+(PCv2) Use something like PyCharm or VSC (*Found above*).
+If you really want to execute this on your version.
+Remove b.colors, class, f, and anything associated with the class color.
+Please sumbit an issue if the problem persists on desktop (IDE) applications!

 # Help!
 What do I download?

 Well it really depends on you.